pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 It was in that stupor that they came for him.
 They were not the black-robed Fingers of the God.
 They were shades, silent figures who detached themselves from the deeper shadows of the alley.
 There was no struggle.
 A cloth, smelling sweetly of crushed lotus and some heavier, soporific spice, was pressed over his face.
 His last thought was not of fear, but of the grim, artistic neatness of it all.
 Of course he would be taken with the same scent that had perfumed his own chambers.
 It was a signature.

 He awoke on a cold stone slab.
 He was not bound.
 His silks were not even ruffled.
 He sat up, the drug leaving his head with a nauseous clarity.
-He was in a circular chamber, the walls seamless, curving up to a single, high aperture that showed a patch of star-dusted night sky.
+He was in a circular chamber, the walls seamless, curving up to a single, high aperture that showed a patch of star-dusted night sky like diamonds scattered on velvet.
 The air was frigid and utterly still.
 He was in the heart of the temple.

 "I am pleased you are awake."
 Vorlag's voice echoed slightly in the stone drum.
 The priest was not there.
 "I feared the dose was too generous.
 Forgive the theatrics of your conveyance, but it would not do for the city to see its prophet arriving at the temple like a common criminal."